Daniel Juncadella: Formula Three

-Juncadella has stepped up to the Formula 3 Euro Series for the 2010 season, joining Nicolas Marroc at Prema Powerteam, supported by professional road bicycle racing team Astana.
+Juncadella stepped up to the Formula 3 Euro Series for the 2010 season, joining Nicolas Marroc at Prema Powerteam, supported by professional road bicycle racing team Astana.
 At his first event at Circuit Paul Ricard, Juncadella took his first pole position before finishing fourth in the first race.

 Formula One

-He tested with Williams F1 during the Young Drivers test at Silverstone, setting the fifth best time on the first day.
+Juncadella tested with Williams F1 during the Young Drivers test at Silverstone, setting the fifth best time on the first day.

 On 24 January 2014, Juncadella joined Force India as a reserve driver.
 He attended all races and took part in Friday practice sessions.

 In December 2024, Juncadella joined Aston Martin (the successor of Force India) as a simulation driver for the 2025 season.

 Sportscar career

 DTM

 For the 2013 season, Juncadella raced with Mercedes in the DTM.
 Following three seasons with Mücke Motorsport, the Spaniard left the series for a year to race for AKKA ASP in the Blancpain GT Series Endurance Cup and Sprint Cup championships.
 Juncadella returned to the DTM in 2018, where he scored three pole positions and two podiums, including a victory at Brands Hatch, on his way to 15th in the standings.
 The following year, Juncadella joined the Aston Martin Vantage DTM project with R-Motorsport, and although he beat teammates Paul di Resta, Jake Dennis, and Ferdinand Habsburg in the overall classifications, the Spanish driver only finished 14th in points.

 In 2021, Juncadella returned after a year of absence to pilot GruppeM Racing's Mercedes during the series's first season under GT3 regulations.
 He was able to finish in the points more often than not, which yielded ninth position in the standings with one podium at the Nürburgring.